Let’s Make 2024 The Year Of The Budgeting Brain

 1. Look: Look for all your financial data, such as payslips, bank/credit card statements and bills, and gather it all in one place

-2. Organize: Identify and add up all your income, essential bills and non-essential spending (which could be organized into different categories)
+2. Organise: Identify and add up all your income, essential bills and non-essential spending (which could be organised into different categories)

 3. Assess: Pinpoint where you’re overspending (if you’re overspending)